The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: Conclusion

 \section{Conclusion}

-The SABR model is an important stochastic volatility model that has received wide attention from industry and academia.
-Since finding an accurate solution is computationally burdensome, an analytic approximation of the equivalent volatility is favored in practice despite its shortcomings.
-We show that the quality of the approximation can be significantly improved by deriving the equivalent CEV volatility instead of BS volatility.
-Projecting the SABR model on the CEV model indirectly imposes an absorbing boundary condition at zero and thus exhibits less arbitrage in a small strike than projecting on the BS model.
-We suggest that the equivalent CEV volatility could be a target of future research to improve the analytic approximation further.
+The SABR model is the dominant stochastic volatility model in the financial industry.
+Since finding an accurate solution is computationally burdensome, robust analytic approximations of the equivalent volatility are favored in practice despite their imperfection.
+We show that the quality of the approximation can be significantly improved by deriving the equivalent CEV volatility instead of the BS volatility.
+Projecting the SABR model on the CEV model takes advantage of an absorbing boundary condition at zero and thus exhibits less arbitrage for small strikes than projecting on the BS model.
+With this article, we hope to see that the equivalent CEV volatility receives more attention in both research and application.